Blog Nutrition High-Fiber Foods Chart: What To Eat To Ensure You’re Getting the Recommended Daily Amounts of Fiber

 Lower Blood Sugar

 As mentioned above, soluble fibers slow down digestion and form a gel that traps sugars in after they’ve been consumed.
 This helps insulin maintain more steady glucose levels throughout the day which prevents spikes and crashes in energy.
-Studies have also shown soluble fiber to be helpful for individuals suffering from diabetes, especially type 2 (6).
+Studies have also shown soluble fiber to be helpful for individuals suffering from diabetes, especially type 2 (12).

 See also

-Side Effects Of Consuming Too Much Dietary Fiber
+Side Effects of Consuming Too Much Dietary Fiber

-While getting plenty of dietary fiber has many health advantages, it can also have some negative side effects if you consume too much at once or don’t drink enough water while eating your dietary fibers.
+While getting plenty of dietary fiber has many health advantages, it can also have some negative side effects if you consume too much at once or don’t drink enough water while eating your dietary fiber.

 Constipation

 This condition occurs when bulky foods cause stool to become hard and dry which makes it difficult for bowel muscles to expel them.
-Insoluble fibers will usually help with constipation but if you find yourself dealing with the issue regularly then it might be because you are getting too much fiber and/or not enough water (10).
+Insoluble fibers will usually help with constipation but if you find yourself dealing with the issue regularly then it might be because you are getting too much fiber and/or not enough water (21).

 Diarrhea